The tongue has the power of life and death,

 This teaching is valuable because we learn that speaking with sincerity and passion is far more important than being eloquent or exciting.
 If we want to reach our children, friends, family, or anyone at all, we need to speak from the heart.

 However, there is another way to understand the saying.
-The Sages explain that the teaching can also mean that when we speak from our heart, the words we say return to our hearts.
+The Jewish sages explain that the teaching can also mean that when we speak from our heart, the words we say return to our hearts.

 Just as the physical heart pumps blood through the body by sending out clean blood that then returns to the heart, allowing the body to function healthily, so too, the mouth is the heart of the soul.
 What we say – what we put out there – returns to us in the most powerful way possible.